snissn/filecoin-calibnet-erc20/README.md

 This repo contains a hardhat config that uses the paris for the evm hardfork value which is the current default.
 There is also a second config that uses the latest `cancun` hardfork.
 Deploying Simpletoken and then getting the contracts name triggers an FEVM exception when run on Calibnet/mainnet/localdevnets.
 The usage is as follows:

+# Setup

+1. use `yarn` to install node dependencies
+2. set up .env config file and set environment variable PRIVATE_KEY with the value of the private key for an account on calibnet

 ## Compiling for the "paris" hardfork and correctly recovering token name